Seattle Hempfest Gears Up For Its 22nd Festival

 A festival (or a protestival, as the event’s founder calls it), of course, is always more fun when good food is involved, and Seattle Hempfest certainly knows how to appease its audience in this regard.
 Dozens of food vendors fill the event – your standards like personal pizzas and burgers are there, along with giant burritos and Chinese food.
 In addition to these and more, you have your unique, and entirely delicious options, such as hemp burgers (100% vegetarian), soft serve hemp ice cream, vegan and organic doughnuts from local Mighty-O (which won Food Networks national doughnut challenge), and a whole bunch more.
 If you get thirsty, smoothies and fruit juices are sold alongside plenty of water booths, many of which also sell Chronic Ice, a hemp tea which contains organic ingredients and grinded hemp seeds (quite delicious).

-Among the food and vendors, multiple stages are constantly rotating local and national bands, as well as speeches from celebrities and politicians (notable past speakers include Woody Harrelson and Seattle Mayor Mike McGinn), in addition to activists 154170_159841200727087_4176799_nand reform advocates.
+Among the food and vendors, multiple stages are constantly rotating local and national bands, as well as speeches from celebrities and politicians (notable past speakers include Woody Harrelson and Seattle Mayor Mike McGinn), in addition to activists and reform advocates.
 With so many stages (and vendors), it’s impossible to be bored at Seattle’s Hempfest.
 A designated schedule for each of their stages, posted online as well as in printed guides, allows people to plan which speeches and performances they want to attend, and when.

 Everyone flocks to a stage, especially main stage, as 4:20 nears – once 4:20 hits, everyone smokes up together in a joint celebration of personal freedom, and good bud.
 If you’re lucky enough, you may even end up with a free joint or two.